adobe/aepsdk-roku/sample/simple-videoplayer-channel/README.md

 ## Initialize and configure the Roku SDK

-The Roku SDK is initialized and configured in the [SimpleVideoScene](./components/SimpleVideoScene.brs) file.
-The default `configId` value is invalid.
-Please provide a valid value for it.
+The Roku SDK is initialized in the [SimpleVideoScene](./components/SimpleVideoScene.brs) file.
+Configuration is empty, update the configuration with valid configId before running the channel.

 ## Send XDM data to the Adobe Edge Network

-You can now use the `sendEvent` API to send XDM data to the Adobe Edge Network.
+Use the `sendEvent` API to send XDM data to the Adobe Edge Network.